conda/conda/docs/source/dev-guide/deep-dive-install.md

 ```

 Note that these dictionaries are keyed by _filename_, so higher priority channels will overwrite
-entris with the exact same filename (e.g. `numpy-1.19-py36h87ha43_0.tar.bz2`).
+entries with the exact same filename (e.g. `numpy-1.19-py36h87ha43_0.tar.bz2`).
 If they don't have
 the same _filename_ (e.g., same version and build number but different hash), this ambiguity will
 be resolved later in the solver, taking into account the channel priority mode.